 Cadet & Family Sailing

 The Club owns a number of training dinghies, predominantly in the Topper Topaz range (Taz, Topaz, Vibe, & Argo) because these are particularly suited to beach launch & retrieval.
-The training dinghies can be used during organised sailing sessions and allow cadets & their parents to gain some basic skills, sailing with more experienced dinghy sailors, before considering buying their own boats.
-The Topper Topaz is proving a popular choice for members to purchase, with the fleet increasing from 2 to 7 privately owned in 2017.
-There are also privately owned Toppers, Tazs, Vibes, Solos, Mirrors, Oppis, Picos, Lasers, Skows, and a Miracle.
+The training dinghies can be used during organised sailing sessions and allow those who are new to dinghy sailing to gain some basic skills, before buying their own boat.
+The Topper Topaz is proving a popular choice for members to purchase.
+There are also privately owned Fevas, Mirrors, Picos, Lasers, Toppers and catamarans.

 In 2017 the RYA gave approval for the Training Committee to add dinghy instruction to the Club's list of RYA recognised courses.
 Being a dinghy sailing RTC allows us to certificate the courses we run for our members.
 If a suitable course is not available at AYC, members also have the chance to complete stages/levels of the RYA National & Youth Dinghy Sailing Schemes at nearby centres.
 It is important to emphasize that the Club is not a commercial RYA sea school and therefore does not offer dinghy training courses to non-AYC members.